 Harassment training mandates are not the only compliance laws that vary across state lines.
 Employers should be aware of the minimum wage laws for each state where they employ people.
 Many states also have additional protected characteristics to those laid out by the Equal Opportunity Employment Commission.
 Workplace culture and compliance are not siloed.
 Culture leaders should coordinate with compliance officers to make sure that their standard training regiments, pay structures, and workplace policies cultivate a workplace culture that is positive and consistent for all employees, regardless of location.

 At the time this was written, COVID-19 case numbers were spiking in South Eastern states as well as some counties in the North West, with much of the country remaining relatively stable.
-The latest surge brought about by the COVID-19 Delta Variant can serve as an indicator that we may be dealing with this pandemic for much longer than was anticipated.
 Managers and culture leaders should keep in mind that employees’ experience with the pandemic, lockdown orders, and freedom of movement are largely subject to their geographic location.
 People would do well to avoid broad sweeping statements like “Well I’m glad that’s over” or divisive comments like “If everyone would just get the vaccine, we wouldn’t be dealing with this.”